buptczq/WinCryptSSHAgent/doc/wsl_tutorial.md

  1. Unplug your YubiKey.
  1. Plug your YubiKey back.
  1. Run Certificate Manager Tool (`certmgr.msc`) and in *Certificates - Current User \ Personal \ Certificates* your certificate named **SSH key** should be visible.

+***NOTE:*** If the certificate is not visible, make sure [Allow ECC certificates to be used for logon and authentication](https://docs.microsoft.com/en-us/windows/security/identity-protection/smart-cards/smart-card-group-policy-and-registry-settings#allow-ecc-certificates-to-be-used-for-logon-and-authentication) in *Group Policy Editor (gpedit.msc) > Computer Configuration > Administrative Templates > Windows Components > Smart Card* is enabled.

 ### Confiure YubiKey for SSH in WLS and target machine